Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-manager.md

 `tokenId` is set to the current `nextTokenId` and the latter is then incremented.
 The `_mint` function is provided by the ERC721 contract from Solmate.
 After minting a new token, we update `totalSupply`.

-Finally, we need to store the information about the new token:
+Finally, we need to store the information about the new token and the new position:

 ```solidity
 TokenPosition memory tokenPosition = TokenPosition({